kjwang7/blue-marble/README.md

+# Blue Marble (extra credit)

+This repository contains codes to complete the following exercise based on the original code from https://github.com/joonspoon/javafx-base

+User will selete a date and an Earth image will be displayed.
+All requirements of this exercise have been completed.

+The following is the original description of this exercise.

+To launch this app, run Launcher.jave as a Java application.

 # To run within Eclipse:
 1. Fork, then clone this repository.
 2. From Eclipse, File > Import > Existing Maven Projects.